What is the Corporate Sustainability Reporting Directive (CSRD)?

 Sustainability risks

-Companies have to document the risk various sustainability matters (e.g., climate change, fossil-fuel use or dependence) pose to the company, including the resilience of their business model in the face of these risks and the potential impact on stakeholders, shareholders, business operation and financial results.
+Companies must document the risks posed by various sustainability matters, such as climate change and fossil fuel dependence.
+This includes detailing the resilience of their business model to these risks and the potential impact on stakeholders, shareholders, business operations, and financial results.

 Third-party auditing

 The CSRD requires a third party to audit and assure the sustainability information and data included in the report.
-Initially, compliance will require the auditor to provide limited assurance, based largely on the organization’s representations, but within the next three years the CSRD will phase in a requirement for reasonable assurance, based on the auditor’s own examination and understanding of the organization’s operations, processes and controls.
+Initially, compliance will require the auditor to provide limited assurance, mainly based on the organization's own statements.
+However, within the next three years, the CSRD will introduce a requirement for reasonable assurance, relying on the auditor's examination and understanding of the organization's operations, processes, and controls.

 Who defines CSRD reporting standards?

-Once the standards are set, EFRAG provides companies with the specific reporting requirements in the ESRS.
+As soon as the standards are set, EFRAG provides companies with the specific reporting requirements in the ESRS.
 Companies must gather this information and include these disclosures in company management reports to improve stakeholder accessibility.
-Companies must file an annual report via the European Single Electronic Format (ESEF), and digitally tag information using iXBRL so it is machine-readable for use in the European Single Access Point (ESAP).
+Companies must file an annual report via the European Single Electronic Format (ESEF), and digitally tag information by using iXBRL so it is machine-readable for use in the European Single Access Point.

-The NFRD was adopted in adopted by the European Commission in 2014 to provide investors and stakeholders greater transparency into the ESG performance of companies.
+The European Commission adopted the NFRD in 2014 to provide investors and stakeholders more insight into the ESG performance of companies.

 The CSRD builds on the NFRD in several important ways: